b2b3nchy/DP-MLP/README.md

 This code experiments with what is the best optimiser for the model being trained on this dataset.
 The resulting graphs in the experement has an interesting output.<br>
 ![TRAINING LOSS](./Images/TRAINING_LOSS.png)<br>
 ![VALIDATION LOSS](./Images/VALIDATION_LOSS.png)<br>
   We can see that in validation , with this dataset, RMSprop and Adam are overfitting the data.
-Usually Adam, is the best performing optimiser, however, in this case SGD has a lower loss.
+Usually Adam is the best performing optimiser, however, in this case SGD has lower loss.

 ## Future Improvements
 - Add more layers to the model and change the number of nodes in the hidden layers.
 - Apply a different method of regularization (Dropout, Early Stopping)
+- Experiment with the coefficient of regularization.